Go to any gathering of product managers in 2020 (real or virtual), and you will probably encounter someone talking about Segment.

 UserGuiding is an all-in-one user onboarding platform that is designed to help you, product managers, create the product experiences you dream of without the need of developers.
 Interactive tooltips, product tours, in-app messages, in-depth analytics, and user segmentation are the main features.

-For any What is a product manager?
-A product manager is the person who’s job is to ensure a product’s overall success and leads the teams related to the product.
-This title… looking to leverage data to maximum effect, Segment is a tool worth investigating.
+For any product manager looking to leverage data to maximum effect, Segment is a tool worth investigating.

 Not only does it improve the quality of the data that you are including without unduly weighing down our codebase, but it also enhances what you can do with that data.